Las Vegas Boulevard: History

 Las Vegas Boulevard has had several names, including 5th Street (from Sahara to Owens, within the Las Vegas city limits), Main Street (in North Las Vegas), the Arrowhead Highway, Los Angeles Highway, Salt Lake Highway, US 91 (entire segment), US 93 (from Fremont Street north), US 466 (from Jean to Fremont Street, including the Las Vegas Strip) and State Route 6 (entire segment, unsigned).

-South of the city, Las Vegas Boulevard was commonly known as the 'Los Angeles Highway.
-Just north of Jean is the place where the last spike on the San Pedro, Los Angeles, and Salt Lake Railroad line was driven.
+South of the city, Las Vegas Boulevard was commonly known as the Los Angeles Highway.

+Just north of Jean is the place where the last spike on the Los Angeles and Salt Lake Railroad line was driven.

 With the construction of I-15, Las Vegas Boulevard went from being the main through road to one that only served as a city street for locals and tourists.
 Its current name, in effect since 1959, reflects its importance to the Valley rather than past names when it served as a main intra-city road.

 On October 16, 2009, the Federal Highway Administration announced the designation of a new National Scenic Byway on the boulevard.
 The 3.5 mi section starting at Sahara Avenue and running north to Washington Avenue was designated the City of Las Vegas, Las Vegas Boulevard State Scenic Byway.